Chart Color Schemes

 Health performance in Brassall is well below average with a range of health conditions having marked impacts on both younger and older age cohorts

-Approximately 50% (~6,571 people) have private health cover, which is lower than the national average of 55.3%.
-Mental health issues and asthma are the most prevalent conditions, affecting 12.2% and 10.7% of residents respectively.
-60.0% of residents report having no medical ailments, compared to 62.2% in Greater Brisbane.
-Brassall has a higher proportion of seniors aged 65 and over at 17.5% (2,296 people), compared to 15.3% in Greater Brisbane.
-The health outcomes among seniors are broadly in line with the general population's health profile.
+Mental health issues and asthma are the most prevalent conditions in the area, affecting 12.2% and 10.7% of residents respectively.
+Conversely, 60.0% of residents report having no medical ailments, compared to 62.2% across Greater Brisbane.
+Brassall has a higher proportion of seniors aged 65 and over at 17.5%, with around 2,349 people falling into this age category, compared to 15.3% in Greater Brisbane.
+Health outcomes among seniors generally align with the broader population's health profile.

 Frequently Asked Questions - Health